poissonconsulting/shinybisonpic/inst/helpfiles/help.md

 **Workflow**

-1. Download template, fill in data and upload file
+1. Download template, fill in data, and upload file
 2. View locations on the landscape
 3. Explore sex-age ratios